AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ---
-title: 6 Ways to Undo Changes in Git
+title: How to Undo Changes in Git
 description: If you messed up your git repo, don't panic.
-Here are a few ways you can undo those changes and recover lost commits.
+Here are a few ways you can undo those changes.
 keywords: [undo changes in git, git]
 categories: [git, github]
 commentsId: 60
 thumbnail: ./images/thumbnail.png
+lastUpdated: 2026-01-13
 ---

-It's tempting to use git to make chronological commits without ever looking back.
-But eventually, there will come a point in time when you'll need to time travel, modify old commits, delete commits, and rewrite history in all sorts of scary ways.
-Especially if you're new to git, it can sometimes feel like you're navigating a minefield—one wrong move, and you might be tempted to re-clone the repo, start over, and hope nobody ever finds out.
-But fear not!
-Undoing changes is a lot easier than it can seem at first.
-In this post, we'll look at several useful ways you can undo changes in git and rewrite your commit history.
+Normally, you commit your work and never look back.
+However, there eventually comes a point in time when you need to modify or delete old commits and rewrite history in all sorts of scary ways.
+Especially if you're inexperienced with git, it can sometimes feel like you're navigating a minefield—one mistake, and you might be tempted to re-clone the repo, start over, and hope nobody ever notices.
+But it's actually not so bad.
+In this tutorial, we'll look at several useful ways you can undo changes in git.

 {% include "toc.md" %}

 ## Setup

-Before we get to the examples, let's create a simple git repo with a few commits:
+Before we look at some examples, let's create a simple git repo with a few commits:

 ```bash {data-copyable=true}
 git init && \